ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/the-kinks-vinyl-book-giveaway.markdown

   \ the band’s history.
 Each work is hand-signed by surviving band members Ray Davies,\
   \ Dave Davies and Mick Avory!</p>\r\n<p><i>(Credit:© Barrie Wentzell)</i></p>"
 section2-content: "<p>‘The Kinks Are The Village Green Preservation Society’ is regarded\
-  \ as one of the best British bands ever and we want YOU to enjoy their official\
+  \ as one of the best British albums ever and we want YOU to enjoy their official\
   \ vinyl and book as much as we do!</p>\r\n<p>If you are The Kinks biggest fan, HURRY\
   \ UP and think no more, enter the form below for a chance to win their vinyl and\
   \ book and they could be coming home with you!</p>\r\n<p>Good luck!</p>\r\n<p><i>(Credit:©\